munemshams/Finding-The-Golden-Era-of-Video-Games/README.md

 **Finding the Golden Era of Video Games**

-This project explores whether video games have gotten better over time—and identifies which years could be considered the industry’s “golden era.”
+This project explores whether video games have gotten better over time and identifies which years could be considered the industry’s “golden era.”
 Using sales data and aggregated critic/user ratings for the top 400 games released since 1977, I analyze:

 Which games sold the most